Amica auto insurance: Overall verdict

 How does Amica insurance rank?

-Amica ranked No. 10 overall in our annual survey of the top 15 car insurance providers.
-Its premiums were among the most expensive and its customer satisfaction score was lower than average.
+Amica ranked No. 5 overall in our annual ranking of the top car insurance providers.
+Its premiums were above average, which lowered its overall rating.

-Here's a look at how it compares to a selection of other car insurance providers.
+Here’s a look at how it compares to other car insurance providers.

 **The lower a company’s score, the fewer the number of complaints filed with the NAIC.
 A score higher than 1.0 means it had a higher-than-average number of complaints.